parekhkeyurkumar/dataanalysis/casestudy1.md

 **Data Cleaning Process:**

 1. **Text Formatting Cleanup:**
-   - Used Excel Find & Replace to remove double spaces ('  ') and replace with single space ('')
+   - Used Excel Find & Replace to remove double spaces ('  ') and replace with no space ('')
    - Ensured consistent formatting across all text fields

 2. **Data Preparation for Analysis:**